conjee/conjee.github.io/_pages/kunnel.md

 ## Warnings

 1. The proxy server is located in the United States.
 Violations of Federal Laws and Regulations will lead to an end of this service.
-Please be mindful not to enagege in any improper activities with this service.
+Please be mindful not to engage in any improper activities with this service.

-2. Higher data & battery consumption is expected beacuse of KCP's nature.
+2. Higher data & battery consumption is expected because of KCP's nature.
 Be careful if you are using this on a mobile device.

 ## Configuration